 Inventive Tacos from a Modern Cozumel Spot

 Finally, another great vegetarian taco at one of my personal favorites, Cuatro Taco.

 No, Cuatro Taco is not the most “old school” place on the island, but often that’s jealousy talking.
-These chefs make Mexican food steeped in tradition, but with modern culinary knowledge.
+These Mexican chefs make Mexican food steeped in tradition, but with modern culinary knowledge.
 Just like at their other joint, La Clasica (see above), that means a the tacos they include on their dinner menu are filled with inspired combinations and draped with fresh homemade salsas, delicious tacos, cold drinks, and a cool vibe.